francobarbanera/CompFunction-and-Example5.9/README.md

 The function g has
 Input: d (compliance derivation), gt1, gt2, gt3 (global types), ph, pv, pw (participants names).
 Output: the global type for the composition via gateways (built out of d) of any three sessions typable, respectively, with gt1, gt2 and gt3, where ph, pv, pw are the name of the participants for the processes in d.
-The participant names have been left implicit for readability in the fuction defined in the proof of Theorem 5.8.
+The participant names have been left implicit for readability in Theorem 5.8.
 The output of g can be an infinite global type, any approximation of which can be displayed by means of the function prunegt also implemented in this module. prunegt essentially "cuts" a given global type at a given level.
 This module also implements the function gateway (implicitely defined in Fig.5) with
 Input: d (compliance derivation), ph, pv, pw (participants names).